gabayae/gabayae/README.md

-### Hi there 👋
+### Hi there 👋, I'm Yaé Ulrich Gaba,

+A pure mathematician interested in **computation**.
+I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

 <!--
 **gabayae/gabayae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on
+    - [ ] A.I Professional Certification
+    - [ ] Deep learning Project
+    - [ ] Theoretical Machine Learning Project

+- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- 🌱 I’m currently learning **Machine learning**.
+- 👯 I’m looking to collaborate on the design of teaching material in Machine Learning for beginners.
+- 🤔 I’m looking for help with setting up an AI start-up which will host an incubator.
+- 💬 Ask me about how [Topology](https://en.wikipedia.org/wiki/Topological_data_analysis) can be used in the analysis of datasets.
+- 📫 How to reach me: yaeulrcih.gaba@gmail.com.
+You can also connect with me on my [LinkedIn](https://www.linkedin.com/in/gabayae/).